 The downlink transmit power control procedure controls simultaneously the power of a DPCCH and its corresponding DPDCHs.
 The power control loop adjusts the power of the DPCCH and DPDCHs with the same amount, i.e. the relative power difference between the DPCCH and DPDCHs is not changed.
 In case of F-DPCH, the power control loop adjusts the F-DPCH power.
 If multiple frequencies are activated in the uplink, then the downlink transmit power control procedure shall be followed independently for each associated downlink frequency.

 For DPCH, the relative transmit power offset between DPCCH fields and DPDCHs is determined by the network.
-The TFCI, TPC and pilot fields of the DPCCH are offset relative to the DPDCHs power by PO1, PO2 and PO3 dB respectively.
+The TFCI, and pilot fields of the DPCCH are offset relative to the DPDCHs power by PO1, and PO3 dB respectively.
+When DL_DCH_FET_Config is not configured by higher layers, or, when DL_DCH_FET_Config is configured and no SRBs are transmitted in the radio frame, the TPC fields of the DPCCH are offset relative to the DPDCHs power by PO2; otherwise, when DL_DCH_FET_Config is configured by higher layers, and, SRB is transmitted in the radio frame, the TPC fields of the DPCCH are offset relative to the DPDCHs power by PO2 – POSRB.
 The power offsets may vary in time.
 The method for controlling the power offsets within UTRAN is specified in [6].
-The power offsets PO1, PO2 and PO3 do not apply to F-DPCH.
+The power offsets PO1, PO2 and PO3 and POSRB do not apply to F-DPCH.

 5.2.1.2 Ordinary transmit power control